 These recommended field trip ideas are ideal for combining educational experiences with a really fun time for all.
 After selecting a destination, there’s still a lot of work that goes into a field trip.
 Choose an Orlando charter bus for your group and let someone else handle the transportation logistics.
 The buses we charter will get your group around Orlando and the surrounding area safely and efficiently, ensuring you can focus on an unforgettable field trip experience.

 Call us today at 407-274-9808 for a free quote on your bus rental in Orlando.Call Now for a Free Quote 407-274-9808 Our live reservation agents are available 24/7

-Orlando is “the theme park capital of the world,” and visitors come from far and wide to experience the magic of Disney World, Universal Orlando, and other famous parks.
+Orlando is “the theme park capital of the world,” and visitors come from far and wide to experience the magic of Disney World, Universal Orlando, and other famous parks with a Lake Buena Vista bus.
 They are undoubtedly amazing places for a vacation, but a field trip is a different kind of experience with different criteria for success.
 Chaperones who need to keep up with dozens of excited students will thank you for skipping the big parks for a field trip.
 (Plus, local kids might have already had their fill of the major parks.)